 Review the license application process in ES-202 and the waiver process in ES-204 of NUREG-1021.
 Familiarize yourself with the applicants’ and regional office’s responsibilities, the handling of forms, establishment of docket files, making of OLTS entries, and the approval and documentation of waivers.

-Obtain
+Obtain access to ODD and RPS-OL, if necessary by contacting the operator licensing assistant (OLA) for ODD access and RPSSupport@nrc.gov for RPS-OL access.
+Review desktop and user guides for the systems using links within each system (under the “help” button).

+Discuss the process to use ODD with a qualified examiner and obtain a demonstration of how to electronically sign necessary examination documents.
+Discuss the process for using RPS-OL with the OLA and obtain a demonstration of key functions.

-eview a sample of docket files to familiarize yourself with their contents.
+Request access to the regional digital docket files from the OLA and review a sample of docket files to familiarize yourself with their contents.

 Review the OL web site for Feedback related to license eligibility and review any related ROIs issued since the last revision of NUREG-1021 was published.